 These days we do everything on the phone — find dates, read books, shop for clothes — but you have been truly missing out if you haven't downloaded these beauty apps.
 You can get your next blowout delivered before happy hour, find a local nail artist to bedazzle your manicure, or schedule when it's time to reapply sunscreen with a few simple taps.
 Browse our favorite mobile beauty tools, and don't forget to download our POPSUGAR app for free !

 Actress Cara Santana and celebrity stylist Joey Maalouf have joined forces to bring you TheGlamApp (free).
 While most service apps are made with the customer in mind, this app is artist friendly, too.
 Anyone with a license can sign up to build their hair, makeup, or manicure portfolio.
 Plus, a stylist can be on call during a certain time period to get first pick of clients.
-Currently that app only operates in LA, but we're keeping our fingers crossed for worldwide domination.
+Currently that app only operates in LA and NYC, but we're keeping our fingers crossed for worldwide domination.

 Here's the scenario: you've been invited to a last-minute event and need the beauty works ASAP.
 The BeautyNow app (free).
 You can schedule a facial, blowout, manicure, and even Botox based on your current location.